 • Settlement agreements.
 If you and your spouse negotiate a property and/or custody settlement agreement, one of the attorneys will reduce the terms of the agreement to writing.
 The agreement will be filed in court for approval by the judge assigned to your case.
 To protect your financial information, the agreement should include a description of the asset or liability and it should indicate how each item has been allocated in the property division.
 It should not include values or account numbers.
 Since the judge will need to know how the parties arrived at their property division, the settlement agreement should state the parties have attached a property table in an envelope marked “Confidential.”
 This property table should show the values the parties used to arrive at their property division so that the judge has sufficient information to approve the settlement agreement.
 But if the agreement is clear that the table is confidential, then only the judge will have access to the table, which will not become part of your court file.

-Since every case is unique, you should discuss any concerns you have about protecting your financial data with your attorney.
+Since every case is unique, you should discuss any concerns you have about protecting your financial data with your asset protection attorney.

 Posted in: Divorce